vickynovlani/nops-docs/pages/GettingStarted/SSO/sso-onelogin.md

 ## Step 6: Adding Users on OneLogin

-1. From the OneLogin app click the **Users** tab from the top toolbar
+1. From the OneLogin app click the **Users** tab from the top toolbar.

 2. Click **New User**.